Stopping wildlife trafficking in its tracks

 It was the knife wound in the lion’s chest that first caught Kardelen Karamahmutoğlu’s attention.
 It was obvious that this is what had killed the animal.
 But how did anyone get close enough to such a dangerous predator to inflict a lethal blow like this?
 Maybe the animal had been poisoned?
 Maybe darted with a tranquilliser?

 She never got to answer this question, but that wasn’t necessarily the end-goal.
-The purpose of this exercise was to get a team of trainee sleuths to walk through the steps of a forensic investigation in the case of wildlife trafficking crime scene.
+The purpose of this exercise was to get a team of trainee sleuths to walk through the steps of a forensic investigation in the case of a wildlife trafficking crime.

 Karamahmutoğlu’s team of investigators included environmental scientists, wildlife rangers, people from the South African police force, and even some from the US’s department of homeland security.
 They were participating on a short training programme offered by the Wildlife Forensic Academy in August 2023, at a site on a private reserve about an hour’s drive from Cape Town.